Free Shipping on Orders $30+

 Image of a dog named Duke rescued by the owners of Neater Pets

 It didn't take long to understand why his previous owners were less than impressed with Duke.
-He was a sweet and loveable dog, but he had a nose for finding trouble and absolutely no table manners at all.
-In fact, on more than one occasion we found Duke, all 95 pounds of him, standing on top of the dinner table eating the leftovers off the plates.
+He was a sweet and lovable dog, but he had a nose for finding trouble and absolutely no table manners at all.
+In fact, on more than one occasion, we saw Duke, all 95 pounds of him, standing on top of the dinner table eating the leftovers off the plates.
 We even caught him eating fried eggs out of the frying pan on the stovetop while they were still cooking!
 However, there was a silver lining in Duke's sloppy dining habits.
 The mess Duke and his sister Dakota made when eating and drinking would eventually inspire the creation of The Neater Feeder.

 Image of a dog named Beau rescued by Katie who works for Neater Pets